HyagoOliveira/SceneManagement/README.md

 You can open any Scene from a Selector Dropdown button in the Editor Toolbar.

 Enable it by Right Click in any part of the Toolbar and select <b>Action Code > Scene Selector</b>.
+You just need to do it once.

 ![The Scene Toolbar Dropdown](/Documentation~/scene-toolbar-dropdown.png "The Scene Toolbar Dropdown")